 Community Engagement (CE)

 Community Engagement links academic activities to a broad range of stakeholders in our community, including engaging the general public on matters of clinical and translational research and increasing collaboration with community-based agencies and providers.
-For CTRI investigators, research staff, and trainees, Community Engagement provides consultation on best practices and increases the capacity to engage the community.
+For ACTRI investigators, research staff, and trainees, Community Engagement provides consultation on best practices and increases the capacity to engage the community.
 Among the key programs activities, the group:

 - Builds partnerships with practitioners and patients at Palomar Pomerado Health, Rady Children's Hospital-San Diego, community clinics, and other health-related organizations and agencies such as the San Diego Blood Bank, and the general public.